matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

     * problem is that other relation types might well need a more robust way of ordering.
 XXX: can we think of any?
     * could add the DAG in later if it's really needed?
+    * the abuse vector is for a malicious moderator to edit a message with origin_ts of MAX_INT. the mitigation is to redact such malicious messages, although this does mean the original message ends up being vandalised... :/

 Redactions
  * Redacting an edited event in the UI should redact the original; the client